stringer-rss/stringer/README.md

 To set your locale on Heroku, run `heroku config:set LOCALE=en`.

 If you would like to translate Stringer to your preferred language, please use [LocaleApp](http://www.localeapp.com/projects/4637).

+---

+Clean up old read stories

+If you are on the Heroku free plan, there is a 10k row limit so you will eventually run out of space.

+You can clean up old stories by running:

+`rake cleanup_old_stories`

+By default, this removes read stories that are more than 30 days old (that are not starred).
+You can either run this manually or add it as a scheduled task.

 # Development